You're reading docs for Nextly Alpha. APIs may change between releases.

 Defaulttrue

-When enabled, HTML tags are stripped from plain-text fields before storage.
-Only disable if the single intentionally stores HTML in text fields.
+When enabled, the global sanitization hook strips HTML tags from plain-text fields (text, textarea, email) before storage.
+Set to false only if the single intentionally stores HTML in those fields.

 custom